 I first started sharing process videos of my works in in 2017.

 I started by making short videos of me doodling onto copies of my artbooks that people had purchased in my shop.
 I realised that my followers really enjoyed those videos, so when Inktober started that year, I decided to film every single one of my ink illustrations.
 Hence, in addition to posting a daily painting, I also posted a short video every day to accompany the completed piece.

 It seems that for almost every process video, you’ve worked with Ryan Camus’ (@rycamus) music, and it really fits perfectly to your works.
 Could you possibly tell us how this collaboration started out?

 During the 2017 Inktober, Ryan contacted me as he had seen some of my pieces from the first days of the month.
 He was the one who suggested his music as the background music.
 I had fallen in love with his dreamy music instantly and have been using them in my videos ever since.
 It’s great to look back at our collaboration—I’m proud for having the opportunity to illustrate the cover of his debut album that released this July.

 What advice would you give to your younger self?

 Don’t be so focused on finding a ‘style’ for yourself, concentrate on the basics and focus on learning new skills, you’ll find your own visual voice eventually.

 I actually lied about my favourite pastime—it is actually sleeping.
 I just love to sleep.

-Our new Artist Collaboration cover designs illustrated by Heikala are now available for pre-orders.
+Our new Artist Collaboration cover designs illustrated by Heikala are now available on our website.
 They're available for all Planners, Notebooks and Sketchbooks.
 Get one today!